abdulkader4513/precily/README.md

 5. Build and Pushed the docker image

 Created a new repository named precily in the Docker Hub account.
-Docker image is built using docker build command and tag is used to set the name of the image.
-Docker images command is used to list the images and docker push command is used to push it to the docker hub repository.
+A Docker image is built using the docker build command and a tag is used to set the name of the image.
+The Docker images command is used to list the images and the docker push command is used to push them to the docker hub repository.

 1. _docker build --tag abdulkader4513/precily:latest ._
 2. _docker images_